davechurchill/sandbox/README.md

 Simulates rainwater spreading downhill, accumulating in low areas, and fading through evaporation. **Rain Brush** is the default mode and releases rain only around a left-clicked or dragged point; **Uniform Rain** applies rainfall over the full terrain.

 Controls include **Rainfall Rate**, brush **Rain Radius**, **Flow Speed**, **Evaporation**, **Water Depth Scale**, **Simulation Steps**, **Trail Persistence**, **Water Visibility**, **Water Opacity**, and **Water Color**. **Reset Water** clears the accumulated water.

-## Installation

-SFML 3, the Intel RealSense SDK, and OpenCV must be installed separately.

-Set the `SFML_DIR` environment variable to the SFML directory.
-For OpenCV 4.8.0, add the appropriate `opencv\build\x64\vc16\bin` directory to the system `PATH`.
-Installing the RealSense SDK normally provides the remaining runtime dependencies.